ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

         ></nimble-mapping-mention-user>
     </nimble-rich-text-mention-user>
     ```
-    If it is a slot based approach, it is required to provide the information to every options as we don't know that it is a user mention
+    If it is a slot based approach and without a configuration element, it is required to provide the information to every options as we don't know that it is a user mention
     or other mention
     ```html
-    <nimble-mapping-mention-user
+    <nimble-list-option
         key="user-id-1"
         text="username-1"
         character="@"
-    ></nimble-mapping-mention-user>
+    ></nimble-list-option>
-    <nimble-mapping-mention-user
+    <nimble-list-option
         key="user-id-2"
         text="username-2"
         character="@"
-    ></nimble-mapping-mention-user>
+    ></nimble-list-option>
-    <nimble-mapping-mention-user
+    <nimble-list-option
         key="user-id-3"
         text="username-3"
         character="@"
-    ></nimble-mapping-mention-user>
+    ></nimble-list-option>
     ```
 3. The UI of the list option is completely dependent on the client application.
 4. All the keyboard and mouse interactions within the dropdown list should be handled internally within the editor as `nimble-list-option`